Trend following: Definition

-Exit market when market turn against them to minimize losses, and "let the profits run", when the market trend goes as expected until the market exhausted and reverses to book profit.
+Some traders may exit the market when they perceive a downtrend in order to minimize losses and to avoid becoming ‘trapped’ in a stock that has fallen well below their held cost average.
+Conversely, traders may "let the profits run" when the market trend goes as expected until exhausted, at which point profits are taken.
+Some traders may set a specific stop limit or sell once a certain return has been met, or sell at a point once unrealized profits begin diminishing as a stock falls back down.

 This trading or "betting with positive edge" method involves a risk management component that uses three elements: number of shares or futures held, the current market price, and current market volatility.
 An initial risk rule determines position size at time of entry.
 Exactly how much to buy or sell is based on the size of the trading account and the volatility of the issue.
 Changes in price may lead to a gradual reduction or an increase of the initial trade.
 On the other hand, adverse price movements may lead to an exit from the entire trade.